zen0wu/topcoder-greed/README.md

 Set your own template file for your preferred language.

-Just set this to a relative path of your template file in your workspace, done!
+Just set this to the relative path of your template file in your workspace, done!

 The default template for java, FYI, is